DigitalState/Core/src/Ds/Component/Security/README.md

 Permission types describe the kind of access.

 - **Entity**: This type of permission controls access to a database record.
-- **Property**: This type of permission controls access to a database record property.
+- **Property**: This type of permission controls access to a database record column.
 - **Custom**: This type of permission controls access to something generic.

 ### Attributes